WXRT: Programming

 WXRT plays a very broad range of music in a format known as AAA/Triple-A (Adult album alternative).
 With a playlist of more than 5,000 songs from wide-ranging genres including blues, reggae, folk-rock, pop, and rock and roll, WXRT is considered a pioneer in the format.
 WXRT is well known for several locally produced, original programs such as Saturday Morning Flashback hosted by Frank E. Lee, Johnny Mars, and Annalisa on a rotating basis, Breakfast with the Beatles hosted by Terri Hemmert, and the Lin's Bin essay series by longtime morning host Lin Brehmer, which ran from 2002 until 2022, shortly before Brehmer's death.

 Local music show "Local Anesthetic", hosted by Richard Milne, aired its final show on December 24, 2017.
 The final "Jazz Transfusion" hosted by Barry Winograd aired February 4, 2018, marking the end of more than four decades of the program.
 WXRT introduced several popular specialty programs in recent years.
 'All Vinyl Saturday' began in 2016 to celebrate Record Store Day by playing individual songs and entire album sides non-stop for 12 hours.
 The albums selected to be played are from the personal record collections of DJs Marty Lennartz, Frank E. Lee, Annalisa, Johnny Mars, Andy Chanley, Emma Mac, and Don Davis.
 Due to "All Vinyl Saturdays" popularity, the feature is presented 3 to 4 times a year.

 History

 WFJL-FM

 WFJL – (standing for Frank J. Lewis) went on the air on May 22, 1949.
 WFJL operated as a non-commercial station by Lewis College of Science and Technology (previous name of Lewis College, now Lewis University).
 The station's license was cancelled in 1956.
 WFJL, under the leadership of Roman Catholic Auxiliary Bishop Most Rev. Bernard J. Sheil, D.D., of the Archdiocese of Chicago and general manager Jerry Keefe, radio format consisted of religious, educational, news, talk, and CYO Boxing.
 WFJL's facilities were located at the Lincoln Tower Building, 75 East Wacker Drive in Chicago, 600 ft above ground and had an effective radiated power of 29,000 watts.
-The station was sold to Louis Lee and callsign was changed to WSBC-FM.